 Making the CCH Request

-Complete the VR1510, Request for Customer Computerized Criminal History (CCH) Search, and email it to the regional point of contact with the following subject line (to ensure encryption): "<ENCRYPT> Arrest Date CCH request"
+Complete the VR1510, Request for Customer Computerized Criminal History (CCH) Search, and email it to the regional point of contact with the following subject line (to ensure encryption): "<ENCRYPT> Background Check Request."

 Refer to A-208-2: Release of Customer Criminal History Records for policy and procedure regarding the release of a CCH.